Mette Solli

 Mette Solli (born 14 September 1974) is a Norwegian kickboxer.

+Biography

-She was born in Molde.
+Solli was born in Molde on 17 September 1974.

 Her achievements include gold medal in light-contact at the W.A.K.O.
 World Championships 2001 (Maribor), a gold medal in full-contact at the W.A.K.O.
 European Championships 2004 (Budva), and a gold medal in full-contact at the W.A.K.O.
 World Championships 2007 (Coimbra).

+She was awarded the Kongepokal (King's Cup) trophy at the national championships in 2007.